KarateJB/Seminar/2020/.NET Conf 2020/README.md

    - List action items on Yellow/Red light events.

-## A queue based SMS system example (for user-registry and campain)
+## A queue based SMS system example (for user registration and campain activities)

 A: Frontend/APP (Sending the request)
 B: Queue (Producing the SMS content)